htcondor/htcondor/docs/users-manual/submitting-a-job.rst

    the local, java, and vanilla universes.
 -  ``_CONDOR_JOB_AD``
    :index:`_CONDOR_JOB_AD environment variable`\ :index:`_CONDOR_JOB_AD<single: _CONDOR_JOB_AD; environment variables>`
-   is the path to a file in the job’s scratch directory which contains the job ad for the currently running job.
+   is the path to a file in the job's scratch directory which contains the job ad for the currently running job.
 The job ad is current as of the start of the job, but is not updated during the running of the job.
 The job may read attributes and their values out of this file as